chef/chef-web-docs/chef_master/source/resource_windows_service.rst

 ``service_name``
    **Ruby Type:** String

    The name of the service.
 Default value: the ``name`` of the resource block.
-See "Syntax" section above for more information.
+See the "Syntax" section above for more information.

 ``start_command``
    **Ruby Type:** String